 A – Ask God to forgive your sins and ask him to be part of your life forever

-The Bible2School curriculum has been evaluated by the standards of School Ministries Inc., the National Release Time Association, and meets all the criteria for what a release time Bible program should aim to teach at the elementary level.
+The Bible2School curriculum was evaluated by the standards of School Ministries Inc., the National Release Time Association, and meets all the criteria for what a release time Bible program should aim to teach at the elementary level.

 How does the curriculum compliment learning in school?

-Studying the Bible reinforces and builds reading, writing, memorization, research and critical thinking skills.
-The lessons learned develop lifelong morals and values while building character, leadership, and relational skills.
+In studying the Bible, children build reading, writing, memorization, research and critical thinking skills.
+The lessons learned develop lifelong morals and values.
+Furthermore, it builds character, leadership, and relational skills.